White Castle (restaurant): 1925: White Castle Official House Organ, success, expansion and imitators

 The company also began publishing its own internal employee magazine, the White Castle Official House Organ, circa November 1925 (it was originally named The Hot Hamburger).
 The bulk of the material was contributed by company personnel and consisted mostly of letters and photographs of workers, promotional announcements, 25-year milestones, retirements, and similar items of interest arranged by geographic area.
 "Employees could... read about the progress and innovations made by those in other areas which made everyone aware of the entire system's direction and condition."
 The White Castle Official House Organ was published quarterly at least through the early 1980s, and at some point was renamed The Slider Times.
-The Ohio Historical Society houses an extensive archive of White Castle System, Inc. records from 1921 to 1991, including issues dating from 1927 to 1970 of the White Castle Official House Organ.
+The Ohio History Connection houses an extensive archive of White Castle System, Inc. records from 1921 to 1991, including issues dating from 1927 to 1970 of the White Castle Official House Organ.

-The earliest buildings, such as Indianapolis White Castle#3, built in 1927, had exteriors of white enamel-glazed brick and interiors of enameled steel.
+The earliest buildings, such as Indianapolis White Castle #3, built in 1927, had exteriors of white enamel-glazed brick and interiors of enameled steel.
 The Indianapolis unit was in operation until 1979, making it, at the time of its closure, the longest-operating fast food restaurant in the country.
 The company constructed this style of building from 1924 to 1929.
-White Castle Building No. 8, in Minneapolis, Minnesota, originally built in 1936 and remodeled (photo in infobox above), is an example of the chain's buildings with prefabricated white porcelain enamel on steel exteriors.
+White Castle Building No. 8 in Minneapolis, Minnesota, originally built in 1936 and remodeled, is an example of the chain's buildings with prefabricated white porcelain enamel on steel exteriors.
 The building measured 28 ft by 28 ft and was designed to resemble the Chicago Water Tower, with octagonal buttresses, crenelated towers, and a parapet wall.

 The success of White Castle led to numerous imitators.
 Restaurants copied the distinctive architecture of White Castle buildings, as well as created confusion for consumers by using a similar name.
 The first of these imitators in Wichita was Little Kastle.
 Many competitors created their names with a play on the White Castle name.
 Some restaurant chains just replaced the word "Castle" with their own word (Cabin, Cap, Clock, Crescent, Diamond, Dome, Fortress, Grille, House, Hut, Kitchen, Knight, Log, Manna, Mill, Palace, Plaza, Shop, Spot, Tavern, Tower, Turret, Wonder), while others chose to replace "White" with another color or adjective (Blue, King's, Little, Magic, Modern, Prince's, Red, Royal, Silver).
 Some of the other imitators included Castle Blanca, Blue Beacon, Blue Bell, Blue Tower, Krystal, Red Barn, Red Lantern, and Klover Kastle.
 Despite all the competition, few of the competitors were able to match the success of White Castle.